Skip to Content

 Oysters May Taste Different Depending Where they Live

-We discussed the different flavors that an oyster can shift to depending on the time of year, but the body of water can also influence this difference in taste.
+We discussed the different flavors that an oyster can shift to depending on the time of year, (just like crabs) but the body of water can also influence this difference in taste.
 You will find oysters in salty, brackish water habitats, but not all are equal.

 How you Cook or Season Oysters May Alter Their Flavor

-What you’ve learned so far could influence your feelings about tasting oysters for positive or negative.
+What you’ve learned so far could influence your feelings about tasting oysters whether positive or negative.
 If you’re looking for a fresh catch, then oysters are the perfect dish to please your palate.

 However, if you’re one of those people who don’t want your seafood to taste like the sea, then you may be turned off by the fresh, fishy, sea flavor that we’ve prepared you to anticipate.
 Don’t give up on oysters just, you can still enhance the oyster’s flavor to meet what you are looking for.